Before

 design.
 In its place now sits a 3D printed late style empty bracket.
 Two other

-features that look peculiarly placed are the MG ammo box and leather pouch.
+features that look peculiarly placed are the MG ammo box and its leather pouch.
 As

-these were already fixed per the instructions and well bonded, they were left
+these were already fixed in the vehicle as per the instructions, and well bonded, they were left

 to avoid damage.
 They have yet to be detail painted.

-I have to admit that paint and weathering matching the interior was a little tricky to accomplish.
-The inside of the rear doors being the largest surface area plus feathering in the new paint to the small section around the fire extinguisher.
-I tried to replicate the wear as per my original process.
-A little wear has been imparted on the bench seats where they will have no doubt been continuously stood on.
+I have to admit that matching both paint and weathering to the existing interior was a little tricky to accomplish.
+The inside of the rear doors being the largest surface I had to coordinate, plus feathering in the effects to the newly painted fire extinguisher bracket.
+A little wear has been imparted on the bench seats where they will have no doubt been continuously stood on, but I kept them largely free of any heavy weathering effects.
 The gear and track floor mounted control handles were detail painted as was the steering wheel which was then mounted.
 Additional light weathering has been added to the floor with oils and enamels with a smidgen of earth-coloured pigments and crushed sea grass pushed into the corners.

-With the interior completed it was time to connect the upper and lower body assemblies.
-This was done with CA glue with the aid of elastic bands to ensure a nice tight connection and left overnight to cure.
+The time had finally come to connect the upper and lower body sub-assemblies.
+This was done with both styrene and CA glue and with the assistance of elastic bands to ensure a nice tight bond, left overnight to fully cure.

 No comments: